+For the past 4 years Humboldt State has been leading the Cal State University System in research about food insecurity for college students.
 Food insecurity is a demonstrated concern at Humboldt State University (HSU); 53% of HSU students who filled out a food security survey (N=1,554) in fall 2015 reported low- (23%) or very low- (30%) food security (Maguire, O'Neill, and Aberson, 2015).
 The efforts of Department of Social Work, Health Education, the Altruistic Personality and Prosocial Behavior Institute, and many other campus units, in partnership with DHHS and other agencies, have led to OH SNAP!
 Student Food Programs, a cluster of comprehensive campus food security programs initially implemented during AY 2013-14.
 The project described will continue the positive momentum initiated with the support of a HSU Oh SNAP! and DHHS CalFresh Outreach Partnership contract.

 The overall aim of the project has been to increase CalFresh enrollment of eligible HSU students through application outreach assistance, intake, and enrollment support.
-We are adding case management follow-through support to increase the number of students qualifying for benefits.
+We have since added case management follow-through support to increase the number of students qualifying for benefits, comprehensive college focused nutrition education, and gardening education.
 The survey by Maguire, O'Neill, and Aberson (2015) showed that CalFresh utilization by HSU students was higher than expected: 19% used CalFresh benefits and 16% received CalFresh Application Assistance at Oh SNAP!
 These utilization statistics represent not only the need of students for CalFresh, but also the positive impact that the CalFresh Outreach Partnership Contract created at HSU.
 Table 1 illustrates the high participation rates at HSU where overall campus enrollment at HSU is approximately 8,000 students per year.

-' ' · · · · · · · · · · · · · · · · · · CalFresh Application Assistance Oh SNAP! visits
+CalFresh Application Assistance Oh SNAP! visits

-NEW visitors 668 2,442
+NEW visitors 786 2,383

-RETURN visitors 354 5,695
+RETURN visitors 318 9,503

-TOTAL 1,022 8,137
+TOTAL 1,104 11,885

 Table 1: OH SNAP!
-Campus Food Program Use Description 08/2016-05/2017
+Campus Food Program Use Description 08/2017-05/2018

 In addition to CalFresh Application Assistance, this project seeks to reduce misconceptions and stigma associated with CalFresh eligibility for college students by promoting healthy eating.
 We have seen significant use of Calfresh EBT benefits at the on campus marketplace.
 From February 2016 until May 8th, 2017 the Marketplace has seen over \$100,000 in business from CalFresh usage.
 HSU Dining Facilities have implemented a program to package and refrigerate leftover food from campus.
 This has increased the availability of cooked, nutritious food that is affordable and can be purchased using EBT.
-Oh SNAP! has also implemented a social media campaign called "SNAP Stigma" aimed.
-The campaign makes the effort to compare public assistance benefits like Calfresh to Financial Aid, which holds none of the same stigma in the college community.
-We hope to expand the campaign in the coming school year.
+Students have responded well to the idea that Calfresh is similar to Financial AID a temporary tool to help them be successful in school.
+We have seen a significant reduction in stigma anecdotally on campus and we are working on research for the next year to measure the change on campus.